How Terraform Infrastructure as Code (IaC) Works

 Basic Terraform commands

-Terraform configuration files are executing using the “terraform” binary.
+Terraform configuration files are executed using the “terraform” binary.
 The terraform command accepts various subcommands that operate on the configuration file(s) in the current directory.
 Here are the most commonly used subcommands:

 1. terraform init – Initializes a new or existing terraform configuration